Velkommen til Norge!

 At the end of the Norskprøve courses, if you complete 80% or more of the course’s content, you will receive an official digital course certificate.

-Sessions that per regular schedule fall on a Norwegian public holiday, will be rescheduled to take place on a Friday.
+Sessions that per regular schedule fall on a Norwegian public holiday, will be postponed to the next lesson day, unless otherwise discussed.

 |March 28th – April 1st||Easter break, school is closed 25.03-01.04|